-Ashland LLC and its participating subsidiaries contribute up to 4% of eligible compensation as a matching contribution to a participant's contributions, with the exception of certain hourly employees who can receive up to 5% of eligible compensation.
+Ashland LLC and its participating subsidiaries contribute up to 4% of eligible compensation as a matching contribution to a participant's contributions.
 Ashland's matching contribution is \$1.00 for each \$1.00 the participant contributes up to the maximum participant contribution percentage.
 Matching contributions are calculated on a payroll by payroll basis and can be made in cash or Ashland Global Holdings Inc. Common Stock.
-If matching contributions are made directly to the Plan in common stock, then such contributions shall be invested in the Ashland Common Stock Fund, and can be moved at any point thereafter by the Plan participant.
+If matching contributions are made directly to the Plan in common stock, then such contributions shall be invested in the Ashland Common Stock Fund and can be moved at any point thereafter by the Plan participant.
 All matching contributions made in cash shall be invested pursuant to the participant's investment elections thereby mirroring the participant's contributions.
-During 2018, employer matching contributions made to the Plan were in cash.
+During 2019, all employer matching contributions made to the Plan were in cash.